 One of the greatest strengths of the Read Naturally Strategy is that it is individualized.
-Each student begins at an appropriate reading level and progresses at his or her own rate.
+Each student begins at challenging (but not frustrating) reading level and progresses at his or her own rate.
 This powerful benefit of working individually is exemplified as each student:

 The more time students spend reading, the more they will improve.
 We recommend that students use Read Naturally a minimum of three times a week, although four or five times a week is even better.
 Ideally, each Read Naturally session should be at least 30 minutes long, but 45 minutes is preferable.